Tags

 Whether you’ve tried using the likes of ChatGPT and Bard or not, it’s undeniable that businesses are already looking to generative AI as a way to improve their customer support, sales, and marketing campaigns.

 The intoxicating possibilities that generative AI offers businesses go far beyond just automating processes.
-From spitting out code to coming up with punchy headlines for ads, the good things about AIseem to be limited only to our collective imagination
+From spitting out code to coming up with punchy headlines for ads, the applications of generative AI seem to be limited only to our collective imagination.

 What is generative AI?